 In Year 2, the lumber and soil are already there.
 Your annual inputs drop to roughly $45–$90: seeds, any new transplants you don’t start yourself, and a bag or two of compost to top-dress the bed.

-The harvest potential from that same bed is $200-$350 - the same range as Year 1, maybe slightly higher because your soil biology is more established and you’ve learned what works in your specific conditions.
+The harvest potential from the same bed is $200–$350 - the same range as Year 1, sometimes higher because your soil biology is more established and you have one season of data on what worked in your specific conditions.

 Low endHigh end